JAMA Surgery

-Mission statement

-"To promote the art and science of surgery by publishing relevant peer-reviewed research to assist the surgeon in optimizing patient care.
-JAMA Surgery will also serve as a forum for the discussion of issues pertinent to surgery, such as the education and training of the surgical workforce, quality improvement, and the ethics and economics of health care delivery."

-Brief history
+History

 In July 1920, the first issue of Archives of Surgery was published by the American Medical Association.
 William J. Mayo, MD, who was a member of the editorial board and authored the inaugural editorial, indicated that Archives of Surgery would follow the character and scope of its sister journals, Archives of Internal Medicine, Archives of Neurology and Psychiatry, and the American Journal of Diseases of Children.
 Mayo also commented that Archives of Surgery would not compete with the other two prominent surgical journals that existed at the time: Annals of Surgery, established in 1885, and Surgery, Gynecology and Obstetrics, established in 1905.
 The trustees who founded Archives of Surgery believed that creating this new surgical journal would help alleviate the publication burden of the other two surgical journals while also creating a "sphere of its own" that would be "sufficiently useful to the profession to warrant its entering the field".

 One of the most notable changes for Archives of Surgery occurred in January 2013 when the name was changed to JAMA Surgery.
 This name change occurred across the entire JAMA Network.